shivambhosle18/Sachin-Shivam/README.txt

 git pull
-git pull origin <name of main branch at hub> -- to pull the data from main branch on hub git pull origin <name of main branch at hub> --allow-unrelated-histories -- to download all the files on remote to the local by irgnoring merging conflicts git touch - to make new empty files touch <filename.txt> = create new file start <filename.txt> = open that file
+git pull origin <name of main branch at hub> -- to pull the data from main branch on hub git pull origin <name of main branch at hub> --allow-unrelated-histories -- to download all the files on remote to the local by irgnoring merging conflicts git rebase -- performs pull and then push at one go git touch - to make new empty files touch <filename.txt> = create new file start <filename.txt> = open that file